antoniofelices/jokes-and-weather/README.md

 #### Installation JavaScript

-To see the project just in JavaScript.
-If You have run dev, stop it.
-Then:
+To see the project just in JavaScript (if You have run dev, stop it).

 1. Fetch tags